Raajzz/back-to-basics/README.md

 # learning-time
-A place to store all that I had learnt related to tech!
+A place to store all that I had learned with regards to tech!